vudayani/spring-mcp-examples/github-lens/blog_v3.md

 Now that we've built a basic chat client, let's take this a step further by leveraging AI to summarize real-world data — starting with GitHub activity tracking.
 We'll track recent commits, open pull requests, and issues for a repository and create a concise summary.

+For this example, we’ll summarize the GitHub activity of the [blogging-platform](https://github.com/venkat-vmv/blogging-platform.git) repository.

 #### How would we achieve this?

 We would either manually fetch data from GitHub by authenticating and calling GitHub APIs or use an available API server that abstracts these operations.
 Regardless, we still need to: